lalahaohaizi/precocious-puberty-ehr-code/README.md

-# Analysis code — LLM-based information extraction from PP electronic health records
+#LLM-based information extraction from PP electronic health records

 R scripts for a study extracting individual risk factors from unstructured electronic health records (EHR) of children with precocious puberty (PP).
-Analysis code only; the record data and model outputs are read from Excel workbooks that are not included here.

 ## Files

 | Script | What it does |